rolldown/rolldown/web/docs/contrib-guide/architecture.md

 # Architecture

-This document covers the organization of the repository, as well as some high level discussion of how Rolldown works.
+This document provides a high level discussion of how Rolldown works.
 The goal of this document is to provide an entry point for understanding the project layout.
 The primary audience is people who might be interested in modifying or contributing to the Rolldown source code.

 ## Source code layout